-- Pheromone-based trap to collect moths and prevent damage to plum, damson and greengage trees
+The Growing Success Plum Maggot Monitoring Trap is a Pheromone-based trap to collect moths and prevent damage to plum, damson as well as greengage trees.

 - Product Details